simon-hall-970/GameOfLife/README.md

 # How

 Originally built in javascript with each function in it's own javascript file to run in the console as 0s and 1s.
-This was an exercise in test development.
+This was an exercise in test development and writing algorithms.
 Tests were written with jest.

 Later I decided I would bring them into react to run on the front end with the intent outlined above.